Dukeboxz/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 26: February 4, 2018

+**Todays Progress**: Ok things are calming down a little my partner is on the road to recovery and I can get back on track.
+I have given myself a small project to get back into the swing of things which is the creation of a caculator in Javascript.
+Did a bit tonight and hoping I will be finished in 3 days tops.
+So I have lost a few days but hopefully can get back to it.

 ### Day 25.5: February 2, 2018

 **Todays Progress**:Disasters all round I am afraid that have stopped this endevour cold.
 My partner was taken into hospital with stomach complaints and determined she has something wrong with bowel.
 Have been at hospital a lot but she is not home.
 This has meant coding at night has been suspended for current time.